 What pains me the most about wellness culture is when the physical body and tangible action steps (plans, schedules, diets, exercise) are severed from the soul.

-Yes, our bodies matter.
-But we are more than just bodies.
-Our emotional and spiritual health deserves to be stewarded with the same time and intention that our physical health does, and we’ll never reach a state of holistic, mindful living without these components.
+Yes, our bodies deeply matter.
+But we are more than bodies.
+Our emotional and spiritual health deserves to be stewarded with the same time and intention that our physical health does, and we’ll never reach a state of holistic, mindful healing without these components.

-Wellness matters because our relationships won’t thrive until we’ve set boundaries and made our physical, emotional, and spiritual health a priority.
+Wellness matters because our relationships won’t thrive until we set boundaries and prioritize our physical, emotional, and spiritual wellbeing.

-Perhaps one of the most important reminders here is that this wellness world is not all about us.
-It’s another aspect that #wellness culture so often misses, but viewing this journey as a one-woman parade couldn’t be further from the truth.
+Perhaps one of the most important realizations I have come to is that this wellness journey is not all about us.
+It’s another aspect that #wellness culture so often misses, but viewing this journey as a one-woman show couldn’t be further from the truth.

-Our lives are meant to be lived in the company of others, in the pursuit of others, and in the service of others, whether those others are your family, your friends, your coworkers, or your neighbors.
-But if our physical, emotional, and spiritual health isn’t a priority in our lives, then we won’t have all that much left to offer outward.
-If we never learn how to say no—and that sometimes saying no is necessary, and okay—then our yes won’t be so freely and joyfully given.
-Wellness isn’t selfish—it’s a step toward giving, toward healing, and toward relational thriving.
+Our lives are meant to be lived in the company of others, in the pursuit of others, and in the service of others, whether that means your family, your friends, your coworkers, or your neighbors.
+But if our physical, emotional, and spiritual health isn’t a priority in our lives, then we won’t have all that much left to give.
+If we never learn how to say no—and that sometimes saying no is necessary, and perfectly okay—then our yes won’t be so freely and joyfully given.
+Wellness is not selfish—it’s a crucial step toward giving, toward healing, and toward relational thriving.

-It’s only with these three “why’s” in mind that we can carry onward toward cultivating a true wellness-based life.
-And though you may find posts around here about supplements, exercise wins, or healthy, tastefully-photographed recipes, it’s crucial to know that those aren’t the whole wellness story.
-Because wellness isn’t a facade—it requires a deep, life-altering motivation shift.
-It’s a journey of body, heart, and soul.
-And it’s a journey we can’t travel alone.
+It’s only with these three “why’s” in mind that we can carry onward toward cultivating a meaningful wellness-based life.
+And though you may find posts around here that focus in on only one of these aspects, it’s crucial to remember that they can’t exist without each other.
+This healing journey will always be one of mind, body, and soul.
+And it will always be a journey we weren’t meant to travel alone.